hemerajs/fastify-graceful-shutdown/README.md

 Shutdown [Fastify](https://github.com/fastify/fastify) graceful asynchronously.
 By default the fastify `close` hook is called when `SIGINT` or `SIGTERM` was triggered.

+## Project status

+Development of new features has stopped.
+Using [close-with-grace](https://github.com/mcollina/close-with-grace) is recommended

 ## Features

 - Graceful and debug friendly shutdown